smartprocure/p-rate/README.md

 # p-rate

 Run n number of promises concurrently.
-If the limit is reached and another is added, wait for at least one to finish before adding the next promise.
+If the limit is reached wait for a promise to finish before adding another.
 This is particularly useful in a looping scenario.

 ```typescript
 import rateLimit from 'p-rate'